Skip to content

 Amanda Rawls

-Amanda Rawls specializes in regulatory and compliance procedures and serves as a District Manager for the KPA consulting team.
-With a Masters of Environmental Management (MEM) from TCU, she has worked as an Environmental and Safety Consultant for more than 15 years and has conducted more than 1,600 onsite audits and written more than 20 Spill Prevention Control and Countermeasure Plans for various industries.
+Amanda Rawls specializes in regulatory and compliance procedures and serves as an account manager for various large and small organizations.
+Prior to KPA, Amanda earned a Master of Environmental Management (MEM) and a degree in Environmental Science from Texas Christian University.
+She has worked as an Environmental and Safety Consultant for more than 15 years and has conducted more than 1,600 onsite audits and written more than 20 Spill Prevention Control and Countermeasure Plans for various industries.

 Back To Top